daostack/arc/docs/generated_docs/controller/Reputation.md

 ---
 ### mint(address,int256)
 >
 > adding/reducing reputation of a given address, updating the total supply, and triggering an event of the operation.
+Max reputation allowed is capped by INT256_MAX = 2**255 - Any value minted over this MAX will cause a revert.
+Min reputation allowed is 0. - Any value minted below this MIN will be trim to 0.

-**Execution cost**: less than 43407 gas
+**Execution cost**: less than 43429 gas

 Params: